-It has also purchased a bevvy of VR gaming studios, including BigBox VR.
+It has also purchased a bevy of VR gaming studios, including BigBox VR.
 It has about 10,000 employees working on virtual reality, The Information reported in March.

 Zuckerberg has said he thinks it makes sense to invest deeply to shape what he bets will be the next big computing platform.

-"I believe the 'metaverse' will be the successor to the mobile internet, and creating this product group is the next step in our journey to help build it," he said in his Monday Facebook post.
+"I believe the 'metaverse' will be the successor to the mobile internet, and creating this product group is the next step in our journey to help build it," he said in a Facebook post in July.

-He told The Verge: "If we do this well, I think over the next five years or so ... we will effectively transition from people seeing us as primarily being a social media company to being a 'metaverse' company."
+He told The Verge in July: "If we do this well, I think over the next five years or so ... we will effectively transition from people seeing us as primarily being a social media company to being a 'metaverse' company".